Location

 L&D Components not justified for Major Rehabilitation and consequence of not doing work:

-Lock Miter Gates: Miter gate failure would cause closure of locks to all navigation and shipments.
+- Lock Miter Gates: Miter gate failure would cause closure of locks to all navigation and shipments.

-Auxiliary Miter Gates: Continued deterioration and potential loss of pools for navigation and ecosystem sustainability.
+- Auxiliary Miter Gates: Continued deterioration and potential loss of pools for navigation and ecosystem sustainability.

-Lock and Dam Electrical Systems: Electrical failures cause temporary power outages to lock and dam operating machinery.
+- Lock and Dam Electrical Systems: Electrical failures cause temporary power outages to lock and dam operating machinery.
 Such failures would impact lock operation as well as pool regulation for navigation and ecosystem sustainability.

-Repair Dam Roller and Tainter Gates: Deterioration of gate structures is occurring with possible failure and inability to regulate pool for navigation and ecosystem management.
+- Repair Dam Roller and Tainter Gates: Deterioration of gate structures is occurring with possible failure and inability to regulate pool for navigation and ecosystem management.

-Lock and Dam Concrete: Concrete supports and protects lock and dam operating machinery and gates.
+- Lock and Dam Concrete: Concrete supports and protects lock and dam operating machinery and gates.
 Concrete is deteriorating exponentially.
 Concrete failures are now more frequent creating a greater probability of damage to miter gates by transiting tows.
 Increasing potential for inability to manage pools for navigation and ecosystem sustainability.

 Status

 Operations and Maintenance and Major Rehabilitation Programs are unable to adequately fund maintenance activities to ensure the navigation system operates at an acceptable level of performance.
 The Mississippi Valley Division created a Product Delivery Team in early 2006 to address this problem regionally for the entire Mississippi River and Illinois Waterway Locks and Dams systems.
-Prior to creating the regional PDT, the amount of maintenance being deferred was increasing for some locks and dams in some districts while other districts were awarding contract improvements annually.
+Prior to creating the regional Project Delivery Team (PDT), the amount of maintenance being deferred was increasing for some locks and dams in some districts while other districts were awarding contract improvements annually.
 The regional approach improved this inequity.
 The PDT meets regularly, at least quarterly or more often as necessary.

-• Systemic Dam (Tainter) Gate Replacement at Multiple L/D Sites on the Mississippi River and the Illinois Waterway
+- Systemic Dam (Tainter) Gate Replacement at Multiple L/D Sites on the Mississippi River and the Illinois Waterway

-• Systemic Lock and Dam Concrete/Steel Repairs at Multiple L/D Sites on the Mississippi River and the Illinois Waterway
+- Systemic Lock and Dam Concrete/Steel Repairs at Multiple L/D Sites on the Mississippi River and the Illinois Waterway

 Additional Information